 You do not have to go to a distant country to join the earth and reconnect with nature.
 In a world where vegetation explodes, get relax for a moment of tranquility.

-At the heart of the park lies the mysterious authentic village of Kerhinet.
-Accessible only on foot, it is free and open all year.
+In the heart of the park lies the mysterious authentic village of Kerhinet.
+Accessible only on foot, it is free all year round.

-La Brière has a handful of islands between Saint-Joachim and Saint-Malo-de-Guersac.
-Fedrun Island is one of the 7 islands of the archipelago.
+La Brière is home to a handful of islands between Saint-Joachim and Saint-Malo-de-Guersac.
+The island of Fedrun is one of the seven islands of the archipelago.
 It is considered the most atypical, almost unchanged since the 1900s.
-A labyrinth of canals bypasses the islands, barges navigate and rally houses between them.
-Dive inside a traditional Briere cottage .
-A whole range of furniture and accessories will take you back to the Briere universe of yesteryear.

-For lovers of medieval strongholds, transport yourself to the past by visiting the castle of Ranrouêt.
-Located in Herbignac, this magnificent remnant of the Middle Ages open air is surrounded by oaks and greenery.
-Built in the 13th century, the castle controlled the entrance of the peninsula of Guérande to travelers coming from the north of Brittany.
+Lovers of history and medieval fortresses: take a trip back in time by visiting the castle of Ranrouêt.
+Located in Herbignac, this magnificent open-air vestige of the Middle Ages is surrounded by oaks and greenery.

 The Léveno team wishes you a beautiful visit of the Parc de la Brière during your wonderful holidays in Loire Atlantique.